vinayak-patil/lms-service/app/src/cache/README.md

    - Course listings: 1 hour
    - User-specific data: 10 minutes
    - Search results: 1 hour

-2. Implement proper cache invalidation:
-   - Invalidate on POST/PUT/PATCH/DELETE operations
+2. Be mindful of memory usage since this is an in-memory cache
+3. Use cache versioning to invalidate all cache entries when needed
-   - Use pattern-based invalidation for related data
+4. Use pattern-based invalidation for related data

-3. Handle cache failures gracefully:
-   - Implement fallback to database queries
-   - Log cache errors for monitoring

-4. Use cache versioning for breaking changes:
-   - Increment CACHE_VERSION when data structure changes
-   - This ensures clean cache invalidation

 ## Error Handling